dustinlyons/nixos-config/README.md

 ```

 ## For MacOS (Jan 2024)
-I've tested these instructions on a fresh Macbook Pro as of December 2023.
+I've tested these instructions on a fresh Macbook Pro as of January 2024.

 ### 1. Install dependencies
 ```sh